NU-Digital-Cultures/Trout/Project Direction/TechnologyReflections.md

 <br>

 ### References
-'Figma' (2024) *Wikipedia*.
+- 'Figma' (2024) *Wikipedia*.
 Available at: https://en.wikipedia.org/wiki/Figma (Accessed: 2 May 2024)
+- Juliver, J. (2024) 'What is GitHub?
+(And What Is It Used For?)', *Hubspot*, 1st April.
+Available at: https://blog.hubspot.com/website/what-is-github-used-for#:~:text=GitHub%20is%20an%20online%20software,developers%20on%20open%2Dsource%20projects.
+(Accessed: 3 May 2024).

 <br>